 - Between genders:

 Women and girls are disproportionately affected by climate change, reflecting the fact that they are more likely in many countries to be marginalized and disadvantaged.
-This means that they are more vulnerable to the impacts of climate-related events as they are less able to protect themselves against it and will find it harder to recover.
+For example, women are often confined to roles and jobs that make them more reliant on natural resources.
+Because they face barriers in accessing financial or technical resources or are denied land ownership, they are less able to adapt to climate change.
+This means that they are more at risk from the impacts of climate-related events as they are less able to protect themselves against it and will find it harder to recover.

 - Between generations: